amo7een/amoreen-armetta-portfolio/README.md

 This repository contains the source files for my professional portfolio.

-I’m a senior technical writer and UX writer with eight years of experience helping people navigate complex enterprise SaaS products.
+I’m a senior technical writer and UX writer with 7+ years of experience helping people navigate complex enterprise SaaS products.
 My work spans documentation, in-product guidance, content strategy, and the systems that keep content accurate, consistent, and scalable.

 ## View the portfolio